xgcm/xgcm/doc/ufunc_examples.rst

     colocated['grad_a_y'] = grid.interp(ds['grad_a_y'], axis="Y", to="center")
     colocated

-aand now we can plot the gradient of the magnitude of the velocities as a vector field
+and now we can plot the gradient of the magnitude of the velocities as a vector field

 .. ipython:: python